fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 We had time for one more breakfast at The Oyster Inn before leaving, and once again it hit the target.
 Clair went for the veggie scottish breakfast, while I had scrambled eggs and smoked salmon.

 Our next stop was Glenmoriston, but before leaving Oban we had important matters to address.
-Following last night’s challenges with Rudy we resolved to find some superior chew-chews to keep him occupied during the remaining meal-times, so stopped in at a wee Pet Shop we‘d noticed in town the previous day.
+Following last night’s challenges with Rudy we resolved to find some superior chew-chews to keep him occupied during the remaining meal-times, so stopped in at a wee Pet Shop we’d noticed in town the previous day.

 Enter _Dynorod_ (not real name) – a stick of “Himilayan Yak Milk” that would usher in a zen-like peace at mealtimes we had hitherto thought impossible.